enriquetaso/blog/posts/centralizing-validation-in-DRF-shared-functions-vs-inheritance.md

 # Context
 When I started at my job, I inherited a Django application originally built as an internal tool.
 Over time, the project evolved into a backend for a frontend that non-technical users relied on.
-As a result, we ended up with **two different CRUD APIs** acting on the same models—but without shared code.
+As a result, we ended up with **two different APIs** acting on the same models—but without shared code.

 This became a problem: some validations existed in the “internal” version but were missing in the frontend-facing API.